 7. Make It Pop

 The last element to bring into your look is something unexpected.
 This is when you take your outfit into AMAZING territory.
 Remember the words you used to describe how you want to feel?
 Keep them in mind as you peruse your belongings to find something extraordinary.
 It doesn’t have to be expensive or over the top.
 Think of what you normally do, and then push beyond that a bit.
 But don’t go so overboard that you create an outfit you won’t wear because it’s not you.
 Stay connected to the three words as you bring in an element of surprise.
 If you always wear black or neutral tones, add a pop of color.
 Maybe it’s a floral pink headscarf.
 Or yellow socks.
 It could even be bright pink lipstick or neon nail polish.
 Do you, but make it fun!

-When you’ve got your outfit together, try it on and notice how you feel.
+When you have styled an outfit out of clothes you already have, try it on and notice how you feel.
 Do the three words that you chose earlier come to mind?
 If you need to make any adjustments, try to pull items only from the left side of the closet.
 This way you’re reintegrating your 80% into a wardrobe you love.